-The M2 Community-Based Transit/Circulators Program, referred to as Project V, establishes a competitive process to enable local jurisdictions to develop communitybased, local transit services that complement regional transit services and meet needs in areas not adequately serviced by regional transit.
+The M2 Community-Based Transit/Circulators Program, referred to as Project V, establishes a competitive process to enable local jurisdictions to develop community-based, local transit services that complement regional transit services and meet needs in areas not adequately serviced by regional transit.
 Project V services cannot duplicate or compete with existing OC Bus services or other existing services.
 Exceptions to this policy may be considered on a case-by-case basis.

-Regional Transit: Regional Transit services are provided by OCTA, specifically through OC Bus routes 1 through 99 (and excluding those route sections that perform less than 10 boardings per RVH) and regional rail stations along the LOSSAN corridor.
+Regional Transit: Regional Transit services are provided by OCTA, specifically through OC Bus routes 1 through 99 (and excluding those route sections that perform less than 10 boardings per RVH).
 Additional information on OCTA routes and schedules can be accessed from the OCTA website at www.octa.net.